Ricky Stenhouse Jr. wins longest Daytona 500 in history

 To say this Daytona 500 was a milestone race was an understatement — for Stenhouse and for NASCAR.

-Stenhouse won the Daytona 500 in double overtime and under caution on Sunday in the longest running of “The Great American Race.”
-The two overtimes pushed the 65th running of the race to a record 212 laps — a dozen laps beyond the scheduled distance and a whopping 530 miles.
+Stenhouse won the Daytona 500 in double overtime and under caution Sunday night in the longest running of “The Great American Race.”
+The two overtimes pushed the 65th running of the race to a record 212 laps — a dozen laps beyond the scheduled distance and a whopping 530 miles (850 km).

 Stenhouse’s win for JTG Daugherty Racing was the third of his career.
 JTG is the first single-car team to win the Daytona 500 since The Wood Brothers Racing did it with Trevor Bayne in 2011.